-Following any surgical procedure, taking steps to avoid an infection can be crucial for the patient’s health and the success of the treatment.
+Following any surgical procedure, taking steps to avoid infection can be crucial for the patient’s health and the success of the treatment.
 Are you scheduled to see an orthopedist for surgery?
-If so, then continue reading to learn what you can do to prevent an infection following your procedure.
+If so, then continue reading to learn what you can do to prevent infection following your procedure.

 Before Your Surgery